langjam/jam0003/xala/README.md

   ; is equivalent to
   ADD %X %Y
 ```
-You must use the `INTO` keyword which to store the result in a register.
+You must use the `INTO` keyword to store the result in a register.
 If you store the result in the `%OUT` register, this will update the appearance of the screen.

 ### Code Samples
 Here are some animations that have already been written for your enjoyment: